Skip to main content

 - The calling user must be authenticated

-The frontend section of a spec describes user flows and UI structure — not pixel layouts, but the logical flow of how a user moves through the app.
+The frontend section of a spec describes user flows and structure — not pixel layouts, but how a user moves through the app:

 ## Frontend